meltyourface/blank/posts/Inner-stillness-of-Hesychasm/A-Four-Week-Guide-to-Hesychasm-Practices-for-Spiritual-Growth/index.md

 Week 4: Building a Spiritual Routine

-Objective: To refine your daily routine and create a consistent spiritual practice.
+**Objective**: To refine your daily routine and create a consistent spiritual practice.

 1. Morning Meditation: Begin each day with a 15-30 minute session of silent prayer and meditation, focusing on the Jesus Prayer and the inner stillness cultivated over the previous weeks.